sshuttle/sshuttle/docs/manpage.rst

 .. option:: --disable-ipv6

-    Disable IPv6 support for methods that support it (nft, tproxy, and pf).
+    Disable IPv6 support for methods that support it (nat, nft, tproxy, and pf).

 .. option:: --firewall